-Increasing giving at your church boils down to two main tactics: make it easy and accessible, and focus on educating and equipping your members.
+Encouraging church members to give boils down to two main tactics: make it easy and accessible, and focus on educating and equipping your members.
 When members regularly give, it has a big effect on the stability of your financial situation.
 It also increases the overall impact you can have as a unified body of believers.

 For more financial content to help your church, check out our Budget and Finance blog category.